globallogicuki/qa-tech-test/README.md

 Note: you will not find the challenge answers in the application.
 Although you could hack the challenge or spam the API that verifies your answer you still need to submit your test for us to review.

 ## Submit your test
-Once completed push your submission into your forked repository.
-This will trigger one of our CI jobs to alert the appropriate people of your submission.
+Once completed push the solution up to your own repository and link ECS the url

+Good Luck!

 [node]: https://nodejs.org/en/